PDC-support/pdc-intro/episodes/bash.md

 ```
 ---
 ### Relative vs. absolute paths
-You can specify a location relative to current position, or give an absolute path to it.
+You can specify a location in two ways:

 ```
 (Relative)